mui/material-ui/docs/src/pages/customization/components/components.md

 In order to promote consistency between components, and manage the user interface appearance as a whole, Material-UI provides a mechanism to apply global changes.

-The demos of this section covers how to the change the button's font size.
+The demos of this section cover how to change the button's font size.

 ### Theme variables